 Despite this careful approach Thomas says “you cannot do anything of this magnitude without having some issues.
 It’s how well you tackle them that are the measure of your success”.
 The main issue the company faced came towards the end of the store system implementation and involved the overnight run of the stock replenishment programme.
 When the final store closes at 10pm there is a window of eight hours to undertake the overnight run before the fulfilment operations begin at the company’s distribution centre (DC).
 This run involves calculating every store/SKU requirement to generate DC picking orders for those stores’ schedules for replenishment the next day.
 The benefits of operating such a system are significant as it enables the visibility of store-stock demand across the whole estate at any point in time.
 But after the implementation was completed there were problems with the amount of time taken to complete the overnight processing, which was extending beyond the eight hour window.
 Over a period of four months the source of the problem was finally found.
 It centred on the fact the solution had initially been built on an Intel processor but had been moved over to an AMD processor.
 “It was not compatible with the AMD chips and so was slow and inconsistent.
 It was a process of elimination but we found it in the end,” recalls Thomas.

-A successful move has been to let K3 host the solution in the cloud via its managed services division based in Edinburgh.
-As well as having the end-to-end K3 solution in the cloud, the finance team run their Excel spreadsheets this way too.
+A successful move has been to host the solution in the cloud.
+Also the finance team run their Excel spreadsheets this way too.
 “It’s a pay-as-you-consume service that we pay for on a monthly basis.
 It’s going great and it required no capital expenditure at all on hardware and software.
 We can also consider running thin-clients, which means it will be cheaper buying devices versus having to purchase PCs” explains Thomas.

 Now that the foundations have been put in place with an end-to-end solution that is as vanilla as possible, Thomas says the plan is to look to build on this: “With Microsoft Dynamics NAV widely used and it receiving big support from Microsoft then we’ll look to plug additional things into our solution.”
 Marshall adds: “We’ll go right through the system: maintaining it for the current job; looking where we can bring financial savings and more efficiency; and look at how to use the platform to create more value, which includes developing the multi-channel side of the company.”
 The intention is to add delivery to home and click & reserve in-store options by the Autumn and following that will come order-in-store whereby customers can place orders online in-store for goods not in stock or where, for example, the colour required is not held in that specific outlet.
 “These are standard features in the system that we’ve not yet looked at yet.
 We were behind the game with our multi-channel capabilities but we’re catching up now.
 The next steps should be easy,” she says.